aviraj07/Dear-Diary/README.md

 - Your application will run.
 - To install flask on your machine, [click here](https://phoenixnap.com/kb/install-flask).

+## Usage
+- After running the application, you need to register (if you're new a user) to use the webapp.
+- Then you can click on **New** to create a new page in your diary.
+- You can start writing your diary with a subject and body.
+- Clicking on
+-
 So here's a decription for my code:
 1.  application.py
 In appliaction.py I have first included all the files required for it